-Here, ${\mathcal L}_\s$ and $K$ are commuting operators acting on system density matrices and for each $t$ fixed, $e^{t({\mathcal L}_\s+\lambda^2 K)}$ is CPT \footnote{Which norm $\|\cdot\|$ we take in \eqref{12} is not too important here, as we assume that the system Hilbert space has finite dimension and so all norms are equivalent.}.
-The operator ${\mathcal L}_\s = -\i [H_\s,\cdot]$ generates the free system dynamics (no interaction) and $K$ is a (lowest order) correction term, encoding coupling effects.
+Here, ${\mathcal L}_\s$ and $K$ are commuting operators acting on system density matrices and for each $t$ fixed, $e^{t({\mathcal L}_\s+\lambda^2 K)}$ is CPT.\footnote{Which norm $\|\cdot\|$ we take in \eqref{12} is not too important here, as we assume that the system Hilbert space has finite dimension and so all norms are equivalent.} The operator ${\mathcal L}_\s = -\i [H_\s,\cdot]$ generates the free system dynamics (no interaction) and $K$ is a (lowest order) correction term, encoding coupling effects.
 The $\lambda^2 t$ scaling was used in \cite{VH} and later analyzed with mathematical rigour in \cite{D, D1}.
-The literature on the weak coupling regime and markovian master equations is huge and growing.
+The literature on the weak coupling regime and Markovian master equations is huge and growing.
 It has important applications not only to physics and mathematics, but also to chemistry, biology and the quantum information sciences \cite{RPHP, HR, Mohseni, BFFP}.
-It is worthwhile to note that many different (heuristic) approximations and candidates for generators have been proposed over time, often violating the CPT requirement, with the `Davies generator' ${\mathcal L}_\s+\lambda^2K$ above emerging as the `correct' one \cite{DS,SB}.
+It is worthwhile to note that many different (heuristic) approximations and candidates for generators have been proposed over time, often violating the CPT requirement, with the Davies generator ${\mathcal L}_\s+\lambda^2K$ above emerging as the correct one \cite{DS,SB}.
 However, from a practical (numerical) perspective and in combination with other methods, different generators might be more advantageous and might be able to describe specific phenomena in more detail \cite{SSSE}.

 The relation \eqref{12} is the same as \eqref{10} with ${\mathcal L}={\mathcal L}_\s+\lambda^2 K$ and \eqref{12} says